 If you are unable to get out of a chronic negative mindset.
 Whatever the reason, find a way to fix that first.

 It’s pretty hard to make new friends if you feel depressed.
 The irony might be, that you feel better if you have friends.
 But find your healthy positive self on your own first.

 So get your shit in check and bring all of your awesome self!
 The world is eager to meet that great side of you!

 5. Touchdown – high fives and more

 Humans don’t only communicate verbally.
 A major part is touching as well.
 What does that mean?
 You can start shaking hands, high fiving, bro-fisting, hugging and kissing everybody!

 Alright, do it with at the right time!
 Build the right level of connection first.

 Hookup culture teaches to go for the touch.
 Strangely, it is also a good step in building friendships, just a different kind of touch.
-In the West, we can be a bit clinical about it.
-But it is really simple.
+In some western countries, we can be a bit clinical about it.
+But it is simple.
 Raise your hand for that high five, or hover your fist in the air.
 Boom!
 Connect!